ckim43/paylocity/DEFECTS.md

 ##### Steps to reproduce:
 1. Log-in using the test data provided
-2. On the "Benefit Dashboard" page, click the "Add Employee" button
+2. On the "Paylocity Benefit Dashboard" page, click the "Add Employee" button
 3. Enter "First Name" in the "First Name" field
 4. Enter "Last Name" in the "Last Name" field
 5. Click the "Add" button